microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/Challenge02.md

-# Challenge 2: Load patient data into FHIR Server
+# Challenge 2: Stream FHIR Patient Data

 [< Previous Challenge](./Challenge01.md) - **[Home](../readme.md)** - [Next Challenge>](./Challenge03.md)

 ## Introduction

-**Goal**
-Build a patient search react application with a serverless backend in 24 hours.
+In this challenge, you will stream FHIR Patient Data from the FHIR Server and for unit testing, load them directly into Azure Cosmos DB.

 ## Description